Froyj/katas-test/advanced/arrays-loops/step2.md

 Open the file `getSumFromArray.js`{{open}}

-The function getSumFromArraymust return the sum of the values in the array passed as a parameter of the function.
+The function getSumFromArray takes an array of number in parameter and must return the sum of the arrays's elements .

 Run `node getSumFromArray`{{execute}} to test your code;